nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 ::

   CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
-  CREATE DATABASE IF NOT EXISTS owncloud;
+  CREATE DATABASE IF NOT EXISTS nextcloud;
-  GRANT ALL PRIVILEGES ON owncloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';
+  GRANT ALL PRIVILEGES ON nextcloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';

 You can quit the prompt by entering::

   quit

-An ownCloud instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
+An Nextcloud instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
 The :file:`config/config.php` as created by the :doc:`../installation/installation_wizard` would therefore contain entries like